Tales from the SOC: False innovation and invented minutiae | S1 Ep009

 But the published exploits, which included code showing how to abuse them, were deeply embarrassing to Microsoft anyway, not least because they exploited flaws in Microsoft’s own Windows Defender anti-virus toolkit to perform EoP (elevation of privilege).

-An EoP typically gives an attacker who has already broken in, but has insufficient privileges to do any real harm, a chance to promote themselves to full control, for example by taking over the all-powerful SYSTEM account.
+An EoP typically gives an attacker who has already broken in, but has insufficient privileges to do any real harm, a chance to promote themselves to full control, for example by taking over the all-powerful SYSTEM account on Windows.

 At the time, N. Eclipse taunted Microsoft via text strings and comments in their exploit code, such as: